A well-known seafood restaurant, Rogano has been established in Glasgow since 1935.

 2. Menu: forget about sharing

 We thought we’d share something to complement our mains, but found literally nothing worth ordering.
-Yes, there’s oysters and seafood stuff, but no sweet potato fries, olives, or anything nice of the sharing sort.
-Do they not know everyone is going crazy for halloumi fries?
+There are oysters and seafood stuff, but no fries, olives, or anything nice of the sharing sort.

 3. Portions.
 Not for the hungry